AlizaminJ/kafka/README.md

 ```
 ![ZooKeeper](./assets/zookeper-coordination.png?raw=true "ZooKeeper")

-- So start zookeper (default port localhost:2181), then start the server/broker (default port localhost:9092; NB!
+- Zookeeper maintains list of active brokers, manages configuration of the topics and partitions and elects controller.
+So start zookeper (default port localhost:2181), then start the server/broker (default port localhost:9092; NB!
 If you want to run multiple brokers in a single computer you have to run each broker in a distinct port) in a new terminal while zookeper is running:
 ```
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```